roblatham00/data-structures/README.md

 * interval-tree:  A further-augmneted red-black tree for closed intervals

-I've continued to build on this collection with "Compressed Arrays", which provide (as best one can in C) array-like access to compressed data
+I've continued to build on this collection with "Compressed Arrays", which provide (as best one can in C) array-like access to compressed data.
+The compresed-arrays data structure makes uses of the interval-tree to maintain its blocks

+I also implemented skip-lists because they seemed like something I should learn about.

 ## Building